heliaxdev/juvix/README.md

   - For Ubuntu/Debian : `apt install libssl-dev`
   - For Arch Linux : `pacman -S openssl`
   - For macOS : `brew install openssl`
-- **LLVM9**
-  - For Arch Linux : `pacman -S llvm`
-  - For macOS : it requires the latest xcode, then `brew install llvm-hs/llvm/llvm-9`,  if it crashes due to “unknown xcode version”, run `sudo xcode-select -r`.
-For newly installed xcode, you will need to accept Apple’s terms and conditions.

 ### Building